Somali Bantus: Return to ancestral home

 Prior to the United States' agreement to accommodate Bantu refugees from Somalia, attempts were made to resettle the refugees to their ancestral homes in southeastern Africa.
 Before the prospect of emigrating to America was raised, this was actually the preference of the Bantus themselves.
 In fact, many Bantus voluntarily left the UN camps where they were staying, to seek refuge in Tanzania.
 Such a return to their ancestral homeland represented the fulfillment of a two-century old dream.

 While Tanzania was initially willing to grant the Bantus asylum, the UNCHR did not provide any financial or logistical guarantees to support the resettlement and integration of the refugees into Tanzania.
 The Tanzanian authorities also experienced additional pressure when refugees from neighbouring Rwanda began pushing into the western part of the country, forcing them to retract their offer to accommodate the Bantus.
 On the other hand, the Bantus who spoke kizigula had already started arriving in Tanzania since before the war due to discrimination experienced in Somalia.
 Mozambique, the other ancestral home of the Bantu, then emerged as an alternative point of resettlement.
 However, as it became clear that the United States was prepared to accommodate the Bantu refugees, the Mozambican government soon backed out on its promises, citing a lack of resources and potential political instability in the region where the Bantu might have been resettled.
+Some Somali Bantu interviewed at the Dadaab refugee camp were able to speak Makua, the most widespread language of northern Mozambique, and over 10,000 individuals reportedly expressed a desire to be repatriated to Mozambique.

 By the late 2000s, the situation in Tanzania had improved, and the Tanzanian government began granting Bantus citizenship and allocating them land in areas of Tanzania where their ancestors are known to have been taken from as slaves.
 In 2024, Somalia joined the East African Community, a trade bloc with many member states where the Somali Bantu have ancestral ties to and has the objective of establishing freedom of movement.

+Conflict and displacement

+In April 2017, violence targeting Somali Bantu communities was reported in the Balcad district of Middle Shabelle.
+According to reports, security forces affiliated with the regional administration killed a Somali Bantu man and burned hundreds of homes in three predominantly Bantu villages, displacing thousands of residents.
+In June 2017, five Somali Bantu men were reportedly abducted and executed by an Abgaal clan militia while travelling to Mogadishu.
+Community leaders sought mediation with local clan elders, but reports indicated that attacks against Bantu communities continued due to disputes over grazing and agricultural land.
+On another occasion, according to a Bantu elder, one reported case involved a Somali Bantu family who had lived on land for generations, but were later displaced after a wealthier Somali obtained formal documentation, despite the family’s long-term residence on the land.
+Somali Bantus are disproportionately represented amongst IDP populations in Somalia.